bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 user_info_class
     Mechanism(s) to be used for gathering a user's login information.
 More than one may be selected.
 If the first one returns nothing, the second is tried, and so on.
 The types are:

-    * CGI: asks for username and password via CGI form interface.
+    * :paramval:`CGI`: asks for username and password via CGI form interface.
-    * Env: info for a pre-authenticated user is passed in system environment variables.
+    * :paramval:`Env`: info for a pre-authenticated user is passed in system environment variables.

 user_verify_class
     Mechanism(s) to be used for verifying (authenticating) information gathered by user_info_class.
 More than one may be selected.
 If the first one cannot find the user, the second is tried, and so on.
 The types are:

-    * DB: Bugzilla's built-in authentication.
+    * :paramval:`DB`: Bugzilla's built-in authentication.
 This is the most common choice.
-    * RADIUS: RADIUS authentication using a RADIUS server.
+    * :paramval:`RADIUS`: RADIUS authentication using a RADIUS server.
 Using this method requires additional parameters to be set.
 Please see :ref:`param-radius` for more information.
-    * LDAP: LDAP authentication using an LDAP server.
+    * :paramval:`LDAP1: LDAP authentication using an LDAP server.
 Using this method requires additional parameters to be set.
 Please see :ref:`param-ldap` for more information.

 rememberlogin
     Controls management of session cookies.

-    * on - Session cookies never expire (the user has to login only once per browser).
+    * :paramval:`on` - Session cookies never expire (the user has to login only once per browser).
-    * off - Session cookies last until the users session ends (the user will have to login in each new browser session).
+    * :paramval:`off` - Session cookies last until the users session ends (the user will have to login in each new browser session).
-    * defaulton/defaultoff - Default behavior as described above, but user can choose whether Bugzilla will remember their login or not.
+    * :paramval:`defaulton`/:paramval:`defaultoff` - Default behavior as described above, but user can choose whether Bugzilla will remember their login or not.

 requirelogin
     If this option is set, all access to the system beyond the front page will require a login.
 No anonymous users will be permitted.